The Ultimate Guide to Visual Perception and Design

-- What the theories of human color vision are, as well as important color considerations
+- What the theories of human color vision are, as well as important color considerations for your designs

 - How to apply color information to designs